sbreidba/majic/majic-documentation/src/site/sphinx/gettingStarted.rst

    :command:`apt-get` to install the jdk.
 Installing with apt-get will provide automatic notifications of updates.

-Note that maven requires the java *jdk*; the *jre* is not sufficient for using for maven.
+Note that Maven really only requires the Java *jdk*; the *jre* is sufficient unless you are actually compiling Java code.

 Maven Installation Instructions
 -------------------------------